 • Reviewer National Granting Bodies- over 20 including NHMRC, Alfred Health, Actelion, Dust Diseases Board, ALF, TSANZ, Boehringer, Asthma Foundation, Astra Zeneca, Ludwig Engel.

-• Reviewer PhD 5 Australian Universities.
+• Reviewer PhD 7 Australian Universities.

-Research Translation/ Clinical Activities
+Research Translation/ Clinical Activities:

-• CI and substudy leader large multicentre clinical trial in asthma: NHMRC569246 (2009-14).
+• CI and substudy leader, NHMRC-funded multicentre clinical trial of macrolides in Severe Asthma (2009-2016)

-• AI National Clinical CRE in Severe Asthma (NHMRC APP1078579).
+• AI National Clinical CRE in Severe Asthma (2016-2020)

-Community/health services: Media presentations, weekly screening clinics for smokers.
+• Community/health services: media presentations, weekly screening clinics for smokers.